-“Naturalization” evolved as a keyword along with the modern conceptions of political belonging that we have come to associate with the nation.
+“Naturalization” evolved as a keyword along with other modern conceptions of political belonging that found expression as the nation.
 The term appeared first in Middle French to describe the conferral of the rights and privileges of a native-born subject on a foreigner.
-While the noun form dates from the late sixteenth century, the verb “naturalize” preceded it by a century.
-Usage of “naturalize” spread quickly throughout western Europe in the sixteenth century, expanding to include the conversion of something foreign—words and phrases, beliefs and practices—into something familiar or native.
-With roots in the Renaissance, “naturalize” and “naturalization” continue to register the concerns of the moment of their coinage: an emerging interest in social classification and taxonomy, an increasing emphasis on human agency and the potential to adapt sufficiently to a new environment to enable settlement, and a fascination with the interplay between the natural world and human experience.
+While the noun dates from the late sixteenth century, its verb form, “naturalize,” preceded it by a century.
+“Naturalize” spread quickly throughout Western Europe as it proliferated in the sixteenth century, expanding to include the conversion of something foreign—words and phrases, beliefs and practices—into something familiar, or native.
+With their roots in the Renaissance, “naturalize” and “naturalization” continue to register the concerns of the moment of their coinage: an emerging interest in social classification and taxonomy, an increasing emphasis on human agency and the potential to adapt sufficiently to a new environment to enable settlement, and, of course, a fascination with the natural world and human experience.

 A new word attests to the need for a new category.
-It is not surprising that “naturalization” debuted with the conferring of rights on the French in Scotland and the Scottish in France, since the intermarriage of the two royal families called for such accommodation.
-Nor is it an accident that its proliferation coincided with exploration and mercantilism.
+“Naturalization” debuted with the conferring of rights on the French in Scotland and the Scottish in France, since the intermarriage of the two royal families called for such accommodation.
+It proliferated with exploration and mercantilism.
 The movement of peoples, goods, and boundaries gave rise to the need for new models of belonging and new mechanisms of induction into emerging political and social communities.
-The terms “naturalization” and “naturalize” also signaled an interest in birthrights at a time when social hierarchies were tentatively but distinctly coming under new scrutiny.
+The terms “naturalization” and “naturalize” also signaled an interest in both territory and birthrights as new political forms and social hierarchies emerged.

-The Latin natio (meaning “birth”) is the root of “nature,” “native,” and “nation,” and the interconnections among these terms have generated some of the most fundamental debates and discussions in statecraft and philosophy.
-They manifest an ongoing fascination with, and the relentless efforts to locate, the boundary between what is innate and what is learned.
-Raymond Williams (1976/1983, 219) dubs “nature” “perhaps the most complex word in the language” and notes its various and sometimes almost contradictory meanings.
-It is at once what is most intrinsic and most external: the compelling force and the properties or features of the self and of the material world, that which precedes, exceeds, and informs culture.
-Nature operates according to its own laws, and the project of science, art, and philosophy is to discover, engage, and sometimes—at great risk—defy them.
+The Latin natio (meaning “birth”) is the root of “nature,” “native,” and “nation,” and the interconnections of these terms have generated fundamental debates in statecraft and philosophy, especially efforts to distinguish between what is innate and what is learned.
+Raymond Williams dubs “nature” “perhaps the most complex word in the language” and notes its various and sometimes almost contradictory meanings ( 1983, 219).
+It is at once what is most intrinsic and most external: the compelling force, properties, and features of the self and the material world, that which precedes, exceeds, and informs culture.
+Nature operates according to its own laws, and the projects of science, art, and philosophy are to discover, engage, and sometimes—at great risk—defy them.

-Naturalization represents that defiance, as it heralds the possibility of adaptation and the promise of transformation.
+“Naturalization” represents that defiance, heralding the possibility of adaptation and the promise of transformation.
 It implies an environment that can accommodate the introduction of a foreign element.
 While, as botanists and zoologists explain, the introduction of such an element might temporarily upset the equilibrium of an ecosystem, naturalization implies its restoration.
-In its original usage—as the conferral of political belonging—naturalization is not an occult process, is not meant to seem natural; it is squarely in the realm of civil law.
+In its original usage—as the conferral of political belonging—naturalization is not an occult process, not meant to seem natural; it is squarely in the realm of civil law.
 Rituals and ceremonies—the performing of a prescribed oath, the pledging of allegiance to a flag—characteristically mark the conversion and call attention to the conventionality of the process.

-This conventionality is perhaps nowhere more apparent than in the contradictory meanings of the word “native.”
-Originally designating a person born in bondage or servitude, the term gradually came to refer to the more neutral fixity of one’s birthplace before it again acquired a derogatory connotation, this time as an allusion to the indigenous population of an uncivilized (or “natural”) place.
-The term was applied alternately to the native-born descendants of the colonizers, who automatically acquired the rights and privileges of citizenship, and the indigenous populations who preceded them and who were typically excluded from those rights, especially in “New World” territories settled by Europeans.
-A member of an indigenous tribe in the United States, for example, was a native but not of a nation, as the Cherokee learned when they sought political representation through the U.S. Supreme Court in 1827, only to discover that they were neither citizens nor aliens, hence not entitled to legal personhood in the United States (Wald 1995).
-Eventually, the contradiction became unsustainable, and the 1924 Indian Citizenship Act conferred U.S. citizenship—which is to say nativity—on all noncitizen members of tribal nations “born within the territorial limits of the United States” (Michaels 1990; Maddox 1991).
+Naturalization manifests ambiguities of the nation as a political form, consonant with but not reducible to the state and evident in the contradictory meanings of the word “native.”
+Originally designating a person born in bondage or servitude, “native” gradually came to refer to the more neutral fixity of one’s birthplace before it again acquired a derogatory connotation for colonizers, this time as an allusion to the indigenous population of an uncivilized (or “natural”) place.
+The term oscillated between the native-born descendants of the colonizers, whose birth circumstances automatically conferred the rights and privileges of citizenship, and the indigenous populations who preceded them and who were typically excluded from those rights, especially in “new world” territories settled by Europeans.
+A member of an indigenous tribe in the US, for example, was a native, but not of the US nation, as the Cherokee learned when they sought representation in the US Supreme Court in 1827, only to discover they were neither citizens nor aliens and for that reason not entitled to legal personhood in the US (Kelly, Harbison, and Belz 1983; A. Grossman 1985; Perdue 1979; Prucha 1981; Wald 1995; Sturm 2003; Norgren 2004; Duthu 2008).
+Eventually, the contradiction became unsustainable, and the 1924 Indian Citizenship Act conferred US citizenship on all noncitizen members of tribal nations “born within the territorial limits of the United States” (Maddox 1991; Michaels 1990; Berkhofer 1979; Kettner 1978).

-Subsequent debates about the qualifications for national citizenship waxed and waned with fluctuations in immigration and adventures in colonialism.
-Like earlier territorial annexations in the West and Southwest, global migrations that brought unprecedented numbers of immigrants, especially peasants from southern and eastern Europe, to the United States at the turn of the twentieth century spawned an obsession with political belonging (Higham 1963; Takaki 1989, 1993).
-The topic was extensively discussed and contested in the political speeches, editorials, and social-scientific studies, as well as in the immigrant autobiographies, that proliferated during this period.
-These debates introduced a new element into the vocabulary of naturalization, bringing the term “Americanization” into vogue, along with the language of rebirth and conversion to describe the assumption of citizenship.
+Subsequent debates concerning the qualifications for national citizenship waxed and waned with fluctuations in immigration and adventures in colonialism.
+Like earlier territorial annexations in the West and Southwest, global migrations that brought unprecedented numbers of immigrants, especially peasants from Southern and Eastern Europe, to the turn of the twentieth-century US spawned an obsession with political belonging (Higham 1963, 1984; Takaki 1989, 1993).
+The topic was extensively debated in political speeches, editorials, and social scientific studies as well as the explosion of immigrant autobiographies that proliferated during this period.
+These debates introduced a new element into the vocabulary of “naturalization,” bringing the term “Americanization” into vogue, along with the language of rebirth and conversion to describe the assumption of citizenship.
 “Americanization” rhetorically replaced “nature” (descent) with “nation” (consent), but the substitution only underscored how fully “American” had become a birthright.
-The familial rhetoric, which intensified with the debates, undermined the distinction between citizenship and kinship, and naturalization was increasingly cast in the language of adoption.
+The familial rhetoric, which intensified with the debates, eroded the distinction between citizenship and kinship, and naturalization was increasingly cast in the language of adoption.

-A widely circulated 1894 speech by the future president Theodore Roosevelt evinces this important shift.
+A widely circulated 1894 speech by future president Theodore Roosevelt evinces the ambiguity.
 Insisting that “Americanism” was a faith and not a birthright, Roosevelt welcomed the right kind of people with the appropriate attitude.
-Yet those born into the fold could never renounce it any more than someone could foreswear a biological kinship tie.
-No “American,” he asserted, could ever become a “European”; such a being “only ceases being American, and becomes nothing” (1894, 22).
-This commitment to the possibility of naturalization despite an implicit belief in the fundamental biology of citizenship was not a contradiction for Roosevelt and others like him; rather, it was evidence of their profound faith in the transformative agency—the alchemy—of the state, which has the power to confer or withhold nativity.
+Yet those born into the fold could never renounce it any more than someone could foreswear biological kinship.
+No American, he asserted, could ever become a European; such a being “only ceases being American, and becomes nothing” (Roosevelt 1894, 22).
+This apparent discrepancy was evidence of the profound faith of Roosevelt and others like him in the transformative agency—the alchemy—of the state, which has the power to confer or withhold nativity.

-An alternative biological model for national transformation was offered by Robert Park, an urban sociologist at the University of Chicago and one of the foremost early twentieth-century theorists of ethnicity and Americanization.
-Park (1952) imported the concept of the ecosystem from zoology and botany to explain the processes of social change.
-He studied the interdependence—the biological and social interconnectedness—of human groups on a variety of scales, from the neighborhood to the nation, and argued that the transformation of these groups largely conformed to the logic of an ecosystem in which the “invasion” of foreign elements resulted in a temporary imbalance followed by mutual transformation as the system returned inevitably to equilibrium.
-Park believed that even the most enduring antipathies between cultures and races would eventually erode and that interdependence would be followed by intermixture on a global scale.
+One of the foremost early twentieth-century theorists of ethnicity and Americanization, the urban sociologist Robert Park, offered an alternative biological model for national transformation (Park 1936, 1952).
+Studying the interdependence—the biological and social interconnectedness—of human groups on a variety of scales, from the neighborhood to the nation, Park argued that the transformation of these groups largely conformed to the logic of an ecosystem (a concept he borrowed from zoology and botany) in which the “invasion” of foreign elements resulted in a temporary imbalance followed by mutual transformation as the system returned inevitably to equilibrium.
+He believed even the most enduring antipathies between cultures and races would eventually erode, and interdependence would be followed by intermixture on a global scale.
 Naturalization was the first step in that process.